albastru-eun/virtual-reaction-generator/README.md

 r-smiles: github.com/otori-bird/retrosynthesis <br>
 (pretrained with non-augmented datasets) <br>
 *see r-smiles_modified.zip for detailed parameters* <br>
+*There is no need to use each model individually, as they can instead be combined using a linear model.* <br>

 All trained models and results were uploaded at https://drive.google.com/drive/folders/172dqjaaZn5Gm1YJr_R5Xm1TgrLuBQ0SA <br>